-As a fresh wind of intellectual inquiry may be in the process of blowing off some dust from old cherished doctrines and possibly generating renewed willingness to question the current tenets of economic theory, it is important for organizations like the ILO not to miss the opportunity to match a potentially new thinking with their own research and complementary theory building.
+As a fresh wind of intellectual inquiry is needed in the ILO to blow off some dust from old cherished doctrines and possibly generating renewed willingness to question the current tenets of economic theory, it is important for organizations like the ILO not to miss the opportunity to match potentially new thinking with their own research and complementary theory building.

-When EUDATA (2003) was able to persuade the IMF and the World Bank to increase debt forgiveness and to speed up the process, a lot of corroborating views where expressed within the International Financial Institution's themselves.
+When EURODAD, a network of NGOs (Bökkering, et. al, 1999) was able to persuade the IMF and the World Bank to increase debt forgiveness and to speed up the process, a lot of corroborating views where expressed within the International Financial Institution's themselves.
 This paper argues that the time is ready to undertake a similar effort in relation to Decent Work in order to challenge some of the hegemonic ideas that got entrenched in the current poverty reduction debate.

 Indeed, some important pieces of research on the relationship between Decent Work and poverty reduction have already been undertaken.
-But what is missing - in order to take the good work carried out so far by the ILO to the next level - are more 'EUDATA type' campaigns, based on well thought out concept papers, credible economic and social analysis, and with a strong focus on global advocacy.
+But what is missing - in order to take the good work carried out so far by the ILO to the next level - are more 'EURODAD type' campaigns, based on well thought out concept papers, credible economic and social analysis, and with a strong focus on global advocacy.
 Such campaigns would involve a partial repositioning of the ILO's partnership building within the PRSP process - a repositioning which would decidedly take this partnership building beyond the ILO tripartite constituencies and make systematic alliances with other segments of the national civil society as well as global poverty reduction advocacy groups in order to trigger a significant reframing of the PRSP debate and a shifting of its boundaries to make space for Decent Work.

-This would be one of the "missing links in the politics of development" to which Booth (2005) refers in mentioning the importance of a 'general climate of opinion' to make PRSPs more effective.
-And it would heed Inge Kaul's exhortation (2004) to go beyond pointing out the negative symptoms of globalization and have the courage to ask the hard questions needed to find out the root causes of the current state of global affairs.
+This would be one of the 'missing links in the politics of

+development' to which Booth (2005) refers to when mentioning the importance of a 'general climate of opinion' to make PRSPs more effective.
+And it would heed Inge Kaul's (2004) exhortation to go beyond pointing out the negative symptoms of globalization and have the courage to ask the hard questions needed to find out the root causes of the current state of global affairs.